6 Seatown, Lossiemouth

 - Bathrooms 1

 Our second cottage in Lossiemouth is located next door to our popular Seatown Cottage, in the middle of a row of 4.
-It is a traditional fisherman's cottage, built around 1850, and originally a thatched bungalow.
+It is a traditional fisherman's cottage, built around 1850.
 Downstairs there is a large double bedroom with king size bed, a newly fitted bathroom (with shower over the bath) and a lounge.
 This has a woodburning stove to keep the cottage warm on those long winter evenings, and opens out into the galley kitchen.
 Upstairs there are 2 attic rooms.
 Because of their low ceilings, we have kitted these out as a children's twin room and a 'den' - complete with bean bags, a toy chest and a second TV and DVD player.
 We do not recommend them for anyone over about 5 foot tall!

 Outside there is a garden shed, and a fairly sheltered and secluded garden, although it is not enclosed.